Skip to Content

 Pest and Disease Management

-1. Monitor plants regularly for early detection
+1. Scout plants weekly for early pest detection

-3. Encourage beneficial insects that prey on pests
+3. Encourage beneficial insects with diverse plantings

 Extending Summer Season